Choosing the Best RV Air Conditioner

 Image by Camping World

-The distribution box is mounted inside the RV to the ceiling directly below the A/C unit.
+The air distribution assembly is mounted inside the RV, directly on the ceiling below the A/C unit.
 It distributes air throughout the RV through one or multiple vents.

 Control Module